-You can’t miss this exhibit as it rises forty-three feet over all four stories, right in the center of the building.
-Created by artist Dale Chihuly, the glass sculpture contains over three thousand pieces of blown glass.
+You can’t miss this exhibit; it rises 43 feet over all four stories, right in the center of the building.
+Created by artist Dale Chihuly, the glass sculpture contains more than 3,000 pieces of blown glass.
 Head down to the lowest level of the museum to get a chance to see the sculpture from beneath.
 Kids can also put together their own masterpieces using plastic pieces that look just like the glass ones.

 This exhibit would thrill my three teenagers.
 From Batman to Barbie, this exhibit explores everything about pop culture.
 Create your own comic book cover – starring you!
 Check out music, toys and games and more.